Katie Williams worked in partnership with Visit Idaho to create this Travel Tip.

 Researching day trips around Boise has been my favorite thing to do since moving back to the capital city.
 When I realized Idaho City, a place I explored as a child, was only an hour away, I knew I had to go back for another “ghost town” adventure.
 Not only is it a fairly easy drive, but this quaint town is also nestled in the beautiful Boise Basin.

 Idaho City was the largest city in the Northwest 150 years ago.
 It had over 7,000 inhabitants and at the time, was bigger than Portland, Oregon.
 This was largely due to the flood of miners seeking gold.
-When mining declined many years later, the population of Idaho City dwindled down to approximately 104 people, giving the town the reputation as a ghost town.
-Today, Idaho City has about 485 inhabitants, and while it’s no longer technically a ghost town, it still has great charm and history!
+When mining declined many years later, the population of Idaho City dwindled down to approximately 104 people, giving the town a reputation as a ghost town.
+Today, Idaho City has about 485 inhabitants, and while it’s no longer technically a ghost town, it still has great charm and history.

 The Perfect Day Trip to Idaho City